 WORKING GROUP 2

-Representatives from faith communities together with representatives from IOM, UNHCR and European Economic and Social Committee met to discuss the impact of policies concerning migration, asylum and refugee status on people on the move and on the receiving communities.
+Representatives from faith communities together with representatives from the IOM, UNHCR and European Economic and Social Committee met to discuss the impact of policies concerning migration, asylum and refugee status on people on the move and on the receiving communities.

 The second working group met in Berlin in March 2019.